makerdao/pe-checklists/spell/spell-reviewer-goerli-checklist.md

   * [ ] Ensure each spell action has sufficient test coverage _List actions for which coverage was checked here_
   * [ ] Ensure every test function is declared as public if enabled or private if disabled
+  * [ ] Ensure that the `DssExecLib.address` file is not being modified by the spell PR
   * [ ] Check all CI tests are passing as at the latest commit _Insert most recent commit hash where CI was passing_
   * [ ] Check all tests are passing locally using `make test`